An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Method

 where $a_{i,j}$ indicates the correlative degree of attention between each region $i$ and all other regions. $j$ is the index of an output position.
 The output of the attention layer is $o=(o_1,o_1\ldots o_j,o_N)\in R^{C\times N}$, where

-In order to keep the same number of channels as the original input and for memory efficiency, a $1\times1\times1$ convolution filter $(W_v)$ was used to reduce the channel number of final outputs.
+In order to keep the same number of channels as the original input and for memory efficiency, a $1\times1\times1$ convolution filter $(W_v)$ is used to reduce the channel number of final outputs.